Partial Identification in Matching Models for the Marriage Market: Introduction

-In Section \MYref{empirical}, we consider another relevant question in the empirical literature on the marriage market and obtain conclusions similar to the above.
-In particular, as discussed by \hyperlink{Chiappori5}{Chiappori, Iyigun, and Weiss (2009)} and \hyperlink{CSW}{Chiappori, Salani\'e, and Weiss (2017)}, the increase in educational sorting makes a higher stock of human capital more valuable on the marriage market.
-As a consequence, they predict an increase in the expected maximum payoff an agent can receive in the marriage market due to achieving a college degree (“marital college premium”), especially among women.
-Their empirical findings corroborate such a prediction in the U.S., based on the Multinomial Logit 1to1TU model.
-By contrast, the estimated identified sets do not show any evidence that the marital college premium has increased over time, under any of the three classes of nonparametric distributional assumption considered.
-Further, the 1to1TU model seems to be particularly uninformative about the women's side.
+Lastly, we use our methodology to study the evolution of marital returns to education.
+As discussed by \hyperlink{Chiappori5}{Chiappori, Iyigun, and Weiss (2009)} and \hyperlink{CSW}{CSW}, the increase in educational sorting makes a higher stock of human capital more valuable in the marriage market.
+Consequently, they predict an increase in the expected maximum payoff an agent can receive in the marriage market due to achieving a college degree (“marital college premium”), especially among women.
+Their empirical findings corroborate such a prediction for the U.S., based on the Logit 1to1TU model. {Without imposing parametric distributional assumptions, we find that the 1to1TU model is inconclusive about the evolution of marital college premium over time.
+Further, it is particularly uninformative about the women's side, indicating that any evidence on the increase in marital college premium from the Logit 1to1TU model is a consequence of the arbitrary parametric restrictions.}